JasXSL/VibHub-Client/README.md

 If everything worked correctly, the VibHub app should now auto run whenever the pi is turned on.

+Tip: If you decide to change the device-id after starting the service, you can restart the service with `sudo service vibhub restart`

 # Making apps
 See the wiki!